York University Subway Station

 The Story

-In terms of facility construction and structural works, EllisDon constructed the new subway station using a variety of materials including concrete and steel.
-Part of the concrete ceiling along the length of the station is casted in a waffle shape pattern, and supported at nine locations by a pair of 4 m long steel V-columns encased in concrete, and weighing more than 100,000 kgs.
+The majority of the underground station elements were constructed with reinforced concrete and structural steel.
+The main station concourse roof slab was cast in a waffle shape pattern and is supported at nine locations by a pair of 4 m long steel V-columns encased in concrete; each weighing more than 100,000 kgs.
 Further, all the glazing on the structure is bird-friendly fritted glass in painted steel curtain wall framing.

-In terms of civil works, after completing the structural foundations, utilities were relocated and the new station was connected to the site services.
-Additionally, EllisDon constructed a lightwell in the station entrance which forms part of a drainage structure that feeds into the City’s storm system.
-EllisDon also installed permeable concrete pavers to construct a drainage system under the station that diverts storm water below ground as opposed to creating surface runoff.
+Once the structural foundations were complete, utilities were relocated, and the new station was connected to site services.
+EllisDon also constructed a skylight “lightwell” in the station entrance which provides increased natural light within the station.
+In addition, permeable concrete pavers were installed to construct a drainage system under the station that diverts storm water below ground as opposed to creating surface runoff.